Khorkor/F-ndVideos/README.md

 # FindVideos
-Search and display videos from youtube using react and axios
+Search and display videos from youtube using React.js, Axios and Semantic UI